Certified Career Counselor (CCC)

 The requirements for the Certified Career Counselor align with the NCDA Code of Ethics and this definition.

 No. Certifications, licensure, and permission to practice are unrelated concepts.
 Each state and country have their own requirements related to the license to practice and title acts that may prohibit the use of certain titles.
 It is very important that you check with the rules of your institution and your state.
-This credential is recognition that you have met the requirements to be recognized by NCDA as a Certified Career Counselor, which may or may not overlap with requirements for other credentials.
+This credential is recognition that you have met the requirements to be a Certified Career Counselor by NCDA, which may or may not overlap with requirements for other credentials.

 Before beginning your application, we highly recommend that you review the "CCC Study Guide".